Chart Color Schemes

 St Marys shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate, at 20.7%, is significantly lower than Greater Sydney's average of 38.0%.
+The area's university qualification rate is 20.7%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 14.2%, followed by postgraduate qualifications (5.3%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 35.2% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (25.1%).
-Educational participation is high, with 32.7% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 35.2% of residents aged 15+ holding such qualifications, including advanced diplomas (10.1%) and certificates (25.1%).
+Educational participation is high, with 32.7% of residents currently enrolled in formal education, comprising 12.1% in primary, 7.8% in secondary, and 4.6% in tertiary education.

 Frequently Asked Questions - Education